chungchi300/chungchi300.github.io/source/_posts/it-management/remote-digital-signature.md

 ## Entity

-1. Send back the whole
+1. Send back the whole(e.g they give your the contract and NDA pdf file,you need to send back 2 pdf file)
-2. Only send back the partial of the document

 # Remember in most case